redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_autorelease.md

 Here is a summary of the file structure:

-* `defaultChannel` - the default channel for the operator package (**Optional**).
-If not specified, defaults to the first channel listed in the first catalog template.
 * The top-level key is `catalog_templates` which is a list of objects.
 * Each object has the following keys:
     * `template_name` - the name of the catalog template file in the `catalog-templates` directory.
     * `channels` - a list of channels where the bundle should be released.
         * In case of using `SemVer` a user can pick from allowed values: `Fast`, `Stable` and `Candidate`.
+    * `defaultChannel` - the default channel for the operator package (**Optional**).
+If not specified, defaults to the first channel listed in the channels list.
     * `replaces` - the bundle that the new bundle replaces in the update graph. (**Optional**, only for the basic templates)
     * `skips` - a list of bundles that should be skipped in the update graph. (**Optional**, only for the basic templates)
     * `skipRange` - a range of bundles that should be skipped in the update graph. (**Optional**, only for the basic templates)